-How to remove the FlexibleProtocol adware from your operating system?
+How to remove FlexibleProtocol adware from your operating system

 What is FlexibleProtocol?

-FlexibleProtocol is an adware-type application with browser hijacker traits.
-It operates by delivering intrusive advertisement campaigns and making changes to browser settings - in order to promote fake search engines.
-In addition, this app has data tracking abilities, which are used to collect browsing-related information.
-Due to the questionable techniques employed in FlexibleProtocol's distribution, it is also classified as a PUA (Potentially Unwanted Application).
+FlexibleProtocol is an adware-type application with browser hijacker characteristics.
+It operates by delivering intrusive advertisement campaigns and making changes to browser settings to promote fake search engines.
+In addition, this app has data tracking capabilities, which are used to collect browsing-related information.

-Adware enables the placement of various banners, pop-ups, banners, coupons and other intrusive advertisements - typically, on any visited website.
-The delivered ads overlay webpage content and slow down the browsing speed, thereby seriously diminishing the browsing quality.
-Furthermore, upon being clicked intrusive adverts redirect to a variety of untrustworthy, misleading, compromised and malicious websites.
-Some of the advertisements can even be triggered (by being clicked on) to stealthily download/install software (e.g. PUAs).
+Adware enables the placement of various banners, pop-ups, banners, coupons and other intrusive advertisements, typically on any visited website.
+The delivered ads overlay web page content and reduce browsing speed, thereby significantly diminishing the browsing experience.
+Furthermore, when clicked intrusive ads can redirect to untrusted, misleading, compromised and malicious websites.
+Some of the advertisements can even be triggered (when clicked) to stealthily download/install software (e.g. PUAs).

 Name | Ads by FlexibleProtocol |